Telephone numbers in Zimbabwe

 The following are the telephone codes in Zimbabwe.

-Local Calls

 In the same town/city

 For calls inside the same geographic numbering area (local calls), dial the Subscriber Number only (this includes the Prefixing Number).

 To another town/city

 To make a call from one town or city to another within Zimbabwe, a subscriber should dial the area code (with the preceding zero "0"), followed by the New Added Prefixing Number, and the required subscriber number.

 International calls

 Zimbabwe was allocated its own country code by the International Telecommunication Union, +263, in the late 1960s, when it was known as Rhodesia.